The Countess of Corfu: Plot

 Rena Vlahopoulou plays signora Antzolina, an old-time Corfiote aristocratic lady who has fallen on hard times and is working as a piano teacher while reminiscing of her old romance with her lost fiancé.
 She lives in her palatial mansion in Corfu which becomes the object of desire of Sotiris Karelis, an entrepreneur, who wants to convert it into a hotel.
 Karelis romances the old aristocrat thinking that at a suitable price she will eventually agree to sell her mansion to him.
-When she resists, he tells her a story that he is friends with her lost fiancé.
+When she resists, he tells her a story about how he is friends with her lost fiancé.

 An Italian musical group arrives in Corfu and she accommodates them in her mansion.
 Her hospitality extends to also helping the Italian musicians by replacing their lead singer Alinda Ritsi who has left the group.
 However Alinda changes her mind and arrives in Corfu intent on joining the group once more.
 Comedy ensues when the identities of the two singers get all mixed up and when the lost fiancé of Antzolina turns out to be the escort of the Italian singer.

 The movie was filmed during the Papadopoulos dictatorship years and this is reflected in the film by the characters being closely followed by policemen who watch them.
 In the end love and fun prevail and Sotiris falls for Antzolina.